florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Whatsapp (M109)/M109 - Manual webshop add on Whatsapp offers EN.md

 <img src=".Manual webshop add on Whatsapp offers\media\image7.png" style="width:5.83333in;height:4.73315in" />

-1. Check if there is a tick in the ‘Aan’ column for the ‘Perc’ column.
-    If not, put the tick on.
-If the tick is already on, the ‘Perc’ column is already visible.

-2. Click the ‘Ok’ button (no. 18) in the bottom right corner of the columns screen.

-Now the column becomes visible in the ‘Raises by Sale through the Internet’ screen.
-It is possible that the ‘Perc’ column is stated as the last column to the right.

-Use the horizontal scroll bar to make the column visible.
-Click on the name of the column and hold down the left mouse button.
-Press the Ctrl key simultaneously and drag the column to the desired position.

-1. Fill in the value -100 in the ‘Perc’ column (no. 19) for the stocks you want to be able to share via WhatsApp.
-This ensures that the anonymous debtor doesn’t see prices on the webshop.

-2. Put the ‘A’ and ‘R’ ticks (no. 20) on for the stocks you want to have accessible on the webshop.

 In the example below the stocks TEST, TEST17 and 777 have the ‘A’ and ‘R’ columns ticked.
 This means that those stocks are visible for the anonymous debtor.